-Subsequent tests conducted by EMC using 2015 storms indicated that intensity forecasts were substantially improved in the WP basin when HWRF was run in coupled model.
-Based on this result, the 2016 operational HWRF has been configured to run in coupled mode in all the Northern Hemisphere TC basins, including the AL, EP, CP, WP, and NIO basins.
-Another related upgrade in the 2016 HWRF operational implementation is that the NCEP global operational Real-Time Ocean Forecast System (RTOFS) nowcast product is utilized to initialize the ocean model for the EP basin, which provides much more realistic ocean initial structure.
-This is in contrast with the use of GDEM climatology data together with GFS SST, which is still employed in all basins other than AL and EP.
-The decision to employ RTOFS was based on retrospective tests for 2014 and 2015 EP storms, which indicated that the RTOFS initialization improves HWRF intensity forecasting, especially for storms that intensify rapidly.
+In 2015, the operational HWRF was expanded to provide model guidance for all global TC basins.
+Subsequent tests conducted by EMC using 2015 storms indicated that intensity forecasts were substantially improved in the WP basin when HWRF was run in a coupled mode.
+Based on this result, since 2016 the operational HWRF has been configured to run in coupled mode in all the Northern Hemisphere TC basins, including the AL, EP, CP, WP, and NIO basins.
+In 2018, HWRF is run in coupled mode operationally for all oceanic basins.
+Starting in 2016, the NCEP global operational Real-Time Ocean Forecast System (RTOFS, Mehra and Rivin, 2010; http://polar.ncep.noaa.gov/global/) nowcast product was used to initialize the ocean model for the EP basin, which provides much more realistic ocean initial structure.
+RTOFS initialization was added for the CP basin in 2017.
+An increase in the vertical levels for MPIPOM-TC from 23 to 40 (with more vertical levels especially in the upper ocean), was added for the 2017 HWRF implementation, to better resolve upper-ocean responses especially under hurricance forcing.